-Soft and chewy pumpkin snickerdoodles with a fancy twist!
+Soft and chewy brown butter pumpkin snickerdoodles with a fancy twist!
 Brown butter and classic fall spices give this cookie a ton of flavor while the caramel drizzle adds the perfect finishing touch.
 You won’t be able to resist these tasty cookies!

 Happy Friday!
 Have any fun plans for the weekend?
 Perhaps some fun fall activities?

 No plans here.. other than my typical weekend things.
 I’d love to go apple picking, but it would be pretty cruel of me to force Kyle to hobble through an orchard on crutches.
 Sooo that means no fun fall activities for me!